Kangaroo Flat - Golden Square

 Kangaroo Flat - Golden Square is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kangaroo Flat - Golden Square's dwelling structures, as per the latest Census in 2016, consisted of 90.6% houses and 9.3% other dwellings.
-Comparatively, Non-Metro Vic.'s dwelling structures were 90.6% houses and 9.4% other dwellings.
+Kangaroo Flat - Golden Square's dwelling structure, as per the latest Census, comprised 90.6% houses and 9.3% other dwellings.
+In comparison, Non-Metro Vic.'s figures were 90.6% houses and 9.4% other dwellings.
 Home ownership in Kangaroo Flat - Golden Square stood at 36.3%, with mortgaged dwellings at 32.2% and rented ones at 31.5%.
-The median monthly mortgage repayment was $1,300 as of 2016, lower than Non-Metro Vic.'s average of $1,408.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,408.
 The median weekly rent figure was $290, compared to Non-Metro Vic.'s $295.
-Nationally, Kangaroo Flat - Golden Square's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Kangaroo Flat - Golden Square's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing